 Body aches may affect a specific area of the body or the entire body.
 The pain and discomfort from these aches can range from mild to severe.

 Depending on the cause, body aches may be either sudden and temporary or long lasting.
-Doctors refer to these as acute and chronic, respectively.
+Healthcare professionals refer to these as acute and chronic, respectively.

 Diarrhea

-The term diarrhea refers to the passing of loose, watery stools three or more times per day.
+The term diarrhea refers to the passing of loose, watery stools at least three times per day.

 Other symptoms may accompany diarrhea, including:

-Below are some of the possible causes of body aches with diarrhea.
+Below are seven of the possible causes of body aches with diarrhea.

 1. Food poisoning

-Food poisoning can occur when a person consumes food or drink that contains harmful pathogens, such as bacteria or viruses.
+Food poisoning can occur when a person consumes food or drink that contains harmful pathogens or parasites, such as bacteria or viruses.
 Many different pathogens can cause food poisoning, including:

-The pathogens responsible for food poisoning can come from the following sources:
+The pathogens responsible for food poisoning can come from various sources including:

 • undercooked meats